Skip Navigation

 2 Data in this indicator represent the 50 states and the District of Columbia.

-5 In the Integrated Postsecondary Education Data System (IPEDS), data for the nonresident alien category are collected alongside data for racial/ethnic categories.
-Race/ethnicity categories exclude nonresident aliens.
+5 In the Integrated Postsecondary Education Data System (IPEDS), data for the nonresident category are collected alongside data for racial/ethnic categories.
+Race/ethnicity categories exclude nonresident status.

 6 Distance education uses one or more technologies to deliver instruction to students who are separated from the instructor and to support regular and substantive interaction between the student and the instructor synchronously or asynchronously.
 Technologies used for instruction may include the following: the internet; one-way and two-way transmissions through open broadcasts, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communication devices; audio conferencing; and videocassettes, DVDs, and CD-ROMs, only if the videocassettes, DVDs, and CD-ROMs are used in a course in conjunction with the technologies listed above.

-7 In comparison, 44 percent of undergraduate students took distance education courses exclusively.
+7 In comparison, 28 percent of undergraduate students (4.4 million students) took distance education courses exclusively.
 See indicator on Undergraduate Enrollment.

-8 Not all students taking distance education courses exclusively are specified separately in this comparison; for instance, students residing outside the United States or those whose location is unknown are not specified separately.
+8 Some students taking distance education courses exclusively, such as those who are residing outside the United States and those whose location is unknown, are not included in this comparison.

 Supplemental Information